Restaurants and Markets

 It is best to bring a credit card to purchase many things in New York City, rather than cash.

 New York City has an extensive subway and bus system that can handle any local transportation.
 We strongly advise you from bringing an automobile into the city.
 It will cost a great deal to park, if you can even find a space, and you will not get around as quickly as with public transit.
 If you want to bring a car, stay somewhere outside of the Manhattan, such as Long Island City or New Jersey.
-The subway map can be accessed on this web page: http://www.mta.info/nyct/maps/submap.htm.
-A printable version can be accessed here: http://www.mta.info/nyct/maps/subwaymap.pdf.
+The subway maps can be accessed here.
+Any of these maps can be printed, or downloaded as a PDF.
 Access to the subway is via a metrocard, details of which are explained here (http://web.mta.info/metrocard/mcgtreng.htm).
 A single ride costs $2.75, but it is best to purchase a card with multiple rides, which can be bought from agents at subway booths or from vending machines.
-These accept cash, credit or debit cards, and they are located in all subway stations even when the tool booth is closed.
+These accept cash, credit or debit cards, and they are located in all subway stations even when the toll booth is closed.

 Taxis are expensive and are not recommended except in case of emergencies.
 It is not necessary to take a taxi from the airports, which can be especially expensive and no faster than public transit to get to the city.